 - They will listen to your concerns and answer questions honestly and openly, including what you can expect, recovery times, surgery risks, future surgery requirements and surgery prices.

-- Review the quote in detail
+- in addition, review the quote in detail.

 Contact us for a list of AVERAGE price ranges.